Export Compliance F.A.Q.

 An Export Control Classification Number (ECCN) is the backbone of export compliance.
 This number consists of a five-character alphanumeric number used in the Commerce Control List (CCL) to help companies classify U.S. exports.
 This code is meant to help you determine the type of export license you need to categorize based on the item, software, or technology.

-The ECCN seems easy enough to figure out, but getting this part wrong in the export process can spell big fines and penalties for your business.
+Getting the ECCN wrong in the export process can spell big fines and penalties for your business.
 Let’s take a quick look at the most common questions we get from clients about the ECCN!

 The Directorate of Defence Trade Controls (DDTC) is the export authority that oversees all export compliance in the U.S. Run by the U.S. State Department, this authority is tasked to regulate specific hardware items and technical data controlled by ITAR.